Xon/XenForo-ReportImprovements/README.md

 - Only view Alerts/Reports for forums the moderator can see (configurable).
 - Adds Spam Cleaner links in AdminCP (under actions) and to the Moderation Queue front-end
 - Sents an Alert to moderators who have commented/reported on a report.
+-- Only sends an alert if the previous alert hasn't been viewed.
 -- Report Alerts link to the actual comments for longer reports -- Report Alerts include the title of the report.
 - Links Warnings to reports